kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_food.md

 ### Preparation

-1. Remove scales by scraping them off with a knife.
+1. Remove scales by scraping them off with a knife (tail to head).
 2. Remove entrails by cutting the belly open and pulling them out.
+You can also cut off the head and tail to make this easier.
 3. Cut into usable pieces or fillet the fish.
-Alternatively, you can cook the fish whole.
+If it is a small fish, you can also just cook it whole.
 4. Cook the fish.

 ## Other animals